Do Go On - 400 - The Millennium Dome Heist

 It was actually quite convenient for the cops.

-and several of his associates of being involved in organised car theft,
+and several of his associates of being involved in organized car theft,

 drug smuggling and money laundering.